Fast track your treatment

 To book an appointment or speak with one of our friendly team, please get in touch using the options below

+Developing a cataract will cause your sight to become cloudy and misty.
+Cataracts can affect one or both eyes.
 If you have cataracts, new glasses may help to some extent.
 However, cataracts can get worse over time.
 If the cataract is too advanced, surgery is the only option to restore your vision.

 Ageing is the most common reason for cataracts, although they can affect children.

 Although the exact reason for cataracts developing is not known, it is thought that the following factors might increase the risk of cataracts:

 Early signs of cataracts include increased sensitivity to light and glare and double vision.
 These can become progressively worse over time.